 Moreover, as the market becomes more competitive, much of this competition will be based on traffic volume.
-By partnering with us, smaller ISPs will be able to access a platform with a huge volume of customers, which will contribute to the health and stability of their businesses.
+By partnering with us, ISPs of all sizes will be able to access a platform with a huge volume of customers, which will contribute to the health and stability of their businesses.
 A scalable infrastructure ensures that we'll be able to accommodate increasing traffic volume, as well as an increasing number of smart services for cities.